mikieyx/4Mail/readme.md

 - Navigate to the 4Mail website.
 - Click on the "create account" button.
-- Fill in the registration form that asks for a username, email address, and password.
+- Fill in the registration form that asks for a username, email address, password, and confirm password.
 - Submit the form.
 - The system will check the validity of the input and create the account.
 - The system will redirect you to the login page.